finalyards/probe-rs-remote/docs/cross.md

 -rwxr-xr-x 1 probe-rs probe-rs 30548776 Jan 20 16:09 probe-rs.0.26.0
 ```

 The names of the binaries carry their version, and `~/bin/probe-rs` and `~/bin/espflash` are mere links to the latest version.
-By changing that link (`ln -s probe-rs.0.29.1 probe-rs`), you can up- or downgrade your actual tool version, without changing anything on the developer account.
+By changing that link (`ln -sf probe-rs.0.29.1 probe-rs`), you can up- or downgrade your actual tool version, without changing anything on the developer account.

 ## Test with a development board